curl/everything-curl/building.md

 ## off git!

-Of course, when building from source you can also always opt to build the very latest version that exist in the [git repository](https://github.com/curl/curl).
+Of course, when building from source you can also always opt to build the latest version that exist in the [git repository](https://github.com/curl/curl).
 It could however be a bit more fragile and probably requires slightly more attention to detail.